dlu-ch/dlb/doc/index.rst

 but brings the benefits of object-oriented languages to the build process.
 It is inspired by `djb's redo <https://cr.yp.to/redo.html>`_.

+A build system *generates files* in a filesystem, mostly with the help of *external tools*.
-The most important task of a build system (and therefore of the writer of the build system's configuration files) are:
+Its most important tasks (and therefore of the writer of the build system's configuration files) are:

 - collect and transform filesystem paths
 - call tool binaries (e.g. compilers) with context-dependent command line arguments